sujittarun/AccessibilityTest/README.md

 # AccessibilityTest
 Accessibility test on BOA site.

+Acceptance Criteria:
-Idea is to run the accessibility test on BOA site with a single flag..
+- Idea is to run the accessibility test on BOA site with a single flag..
 If you switch the flag off by passing the value "runAXE=False" you can turn the AXE analysis on this project and if you want to run the AXE tool analysis on all the pages then simply pass the "runAXE=True" value.
 By default value will be True.
+- I made the code in a way it is just simple steps
+  * Clone/download this project.
+  * setup the project in any IDE
+  * run the boaAccesiblity file
+You can also see while running I made the element boarders highligh in Green color so that we know what selenium is doing.
+- You can find the accessibility voilaiton report in file Voilation_Report.docx
+- This project can be enhanced by writting more implicit waits and adding properties from external sources(for example runAXE flag value).
+Also we can make a base framework of selenium and exted that framework to any appplication.
+Also we can extend this by integrate any tools or write our one rules if needed for analysing the website.